jevko/.github/profile/README.md

 ## Formal specification

 While the above formats are still in development, the syntax of Jevko itself is stable and [formally specified](https://github.com/jevko/specifications/blob/master/spec-standard-grammar.md).
-Interactive railroad diagrams [are also available](https://jevko.org/diagram.xhtml).
+Interactive railroad diagrams [are available](https://jevko.org/diagram.xhtml).

 Jevko is ready to be used to define custom formats and, more generally, for all kinds of applications that deal with tree-structured information.